tjhowse/sand_drawing/README.md

 | Cable ties | 200mm x 4.6mm Nylon | 2 | Dimensions not critical. |

 ### Electrical

+    Note this BoM is slightly out of date.
+Watch the youtube videos for the current state of the art.

 | Item | Type | Count | Note |
 | ---- | ---- | ----- | ---- |
 | Microcontroller | ESP-WROOM-32D | 1 | Wifi and bluetooth built-in |